-Our certificate of incorporation authorizes the issuance of preferred stock with such designations, rights and preferences as may be determined from time to time by our board of directors without stockholder approval.
+Our certificate of incorporation authorizes the issuance of preferred stock with such designations, rights and preferences as may be determined from time to time by our Board of Directors (the "Board") without stockholder approval.
 Holders of the common stock may not have preemptive rights to subscribe for a pro rata portion of any capital stock which may be issued by us.
 In the event of issuance, such preferred stock could be utilized, under certain circumstances, as a method of discouraging, delaying or preventing a change in control of us or could impede our stockholders' ability to approve a transaction they consider in their best interests.
 Although we have no present intention to issue any new shares of preferred stock, we may do so in the future.

-We have not paid and are unlikely to pay cash dividends in the foreseeable future.
+We may not pay cash dividends in the foreseeable future.

-We have not paid any cash dividends on our common stock and may not pay cash dividends in the future.
-Instead, we intend to apply earnings, if any, to the expansion and development of the business.
-Thus, the return on your investment, if any, will depend solely on an increase, if any, in the market value of our common stock.
+Except for a \$2.00 per common share special dividend approved by the Board on May 16, 2014 and payable on June 13, 2014, we have not paid any cash dividends on our common stock and may not pay cash dividends in the future.
+Instead, we plan to apply earnings and excess cash, if any, to the expansion and development of the business.
+Thus, the return on your investment, if any, could depend solely on an increase, if any, in the market value of our common stock.